olewsaa/amateur-radio/pat-doc/config.json.md

 in multiple ways.

 - VOX
-- [SignaLink](https://tigertronics.com/slusbmain.htm) VOX with cable to transceiver
+- [SignaLink](https://tigertronics.com/slusbmain.htm) VOX with cable ptt to transceiver
 - CAT control ptt (hamlib, flrig etc)

 Setting ```"ptt_ctrl": true``` will inform pat that it need to propagate